DreamIP/Interpolation/README.md

 # Interpolation
-In this repository, we provide a hardware implementation of a set of algorithms proposed as alternatives to bi-cubic interpolation.
+In this repository, we provide hardware implementations of a set of algorithms proposed as alternatives to bi-cubic interpolation.
 The architecture of each algorithm is detailed in [1].

 If you find these implementations useful, please cite the reference [1].
 Also, make sure to adhere to the licensing terms of the authors.